Norway

 Onshore wind power taxation

-Deductions are granted, notably, for operating expenses, capital expenditure (with full and immediate deductions in the year of investment for future investments), real property taxes, and ordinary CIT calculated on the activity that is subject to resource rent tax.
+Deductions in the resource rent income are granted, notably, for ordinary operating expenses, capital expenditure (with separate rules for historical and future investments, cf. below), real property taxes, and a simulated CIT calculated on the activity that is subject to resource rent tax.
 Financing costs are non-deductible in the resource rent.

 Resource rent tax on aquaculture